Plethodon hoffmani

 Concept ReferenceFrost, D. R. 1985.
 Amphibian species of the world.
 A taxonomic and geographical reference.
 Allen Press, Inc., and The Association of Systematics Collections, Lawrence, Kansas. v + 732 pp.

 Taxonomic CommentsIncluded in P. richmondi prior to 1972.
-Plethodon virginia formerly was included in this species (see Highton 1999).
+Plethodon virginia formerly was included in P. hoffmani, from which it differs in protein characteristics detectable by electrophoresis (Highton 2009).

 Conservation Status